History of France: Late Capetians (1165–1328)

-Saint Louis (1226–1270)

 France became a truly centralised kingdom under Louis IX (reigned 1226–70).
-Saint Louis has often been portrayed as a one-dimensional character, a flawless example of the faith and an administrative reformer who cared for the governed.
-However, his reign was far from perfect for everyone: he made unsuccessful crusades, his expanding administrations raised opposition, and he burned Jewish books at the Pope's urging.
-Louis had a strong sense of justice and always wanted to judge people himself before applying any sentence.
-This was said about Louis and French clergy asking for excommunications of Louis' vassals:

-Louis IX was only twelve years old when he became King of France.
-His mother — Blanche of Castile — was the effective power as regent (although she did not formally use the title).
-Blanche's authority was strongly opposed by the French barons yet she maintained her position until Louis was old enough to rule by himself.

-In 1229, the King had to struggle with a long lasting strike at the University of Paris.
-The Quartier Latin was strongly hit by these strikes.

 The kingdom was vulnerable: war was still going on in the County of Toulouse, and the royal army was occupied fighting resistance in Languedoc.
 Count Raymond VII of Toulouse finally signed the Treaty of Paris in 1229, in which he retained much of his lands for life, but his daughter, married to Count Alfonso of Poitou, produced him no heir and so the County of Toulouse went to the King of France.
 King Henry III of England had not yet recognized the Capetian overlordship over Aquitaine and still hoped to recover Normandy and Anjou and reform the Angevin Empire.
 He landed in 1230 at Saint-Malo with a massive force.
-Henry III's allies in Brittany and Normandy fell down because they did not dare fight their king, who led the counterstrike himself.
 This evolved into the Saintonge War (1242).

-Ultimately, Henry III was defeated and had to recognise Louis IX's overlordship, although the King of France did not seize Aquitaine from Henry III.
-Louis IX was now the most important landowner of France, adding to his royal title.
+Ultimately, Henry III was defeated and had to recognise Louis IX's overlordship, although the King of France did not seize Aquitaine.
+Louis IX was now the most important landowner of France.
 There were some opposition to his rule in Normandy, yet it proved remarkably easy to rule, especially compared to the County of Toulouse which had been brutally conquered.
 The Conseil du Roi, which would evolve into the Parlement, was founded in these times.
 After his conflict with King Henry III of England, Louis established a cordial relation with the Plantagenet King.

-Saint Louis also supported new forms of art such as Gothic architecture; his Sainte-Chapelle became a very famous gothic building, and he is also credited for the Morgan Bible.
-The Kingdom was involved in two crusades under Saint Louis: the Seventh Crusade and the Eighth Crusade.
-Both proved to be complete failures for the French King.